 - 2018-19 — 99% / 99%

 In 2017-18, the State of Texas began separating pass rates into two different categories: PPR (Pedagogy and Professional Responsibility) exams and non-PPR Exams.
 Therefore, there are two rates beginning in 2017-18.
+The PPR rate is listed first and the non-PPR second.

 The non-PPR Exam rate includes all content and supplemental exams that candidates took for initial teacher certification.
 It also includes exams taken for the Superintendent Certification.